DEVELOPER TOOLS

 Prefer v7 for database IDs

-v4 IDs are random across the keyspace — bad for B-tree indexes. v7 sorts by creation time and keeps index inserts mostly sequential.
+v4 IDs are random across the keyspace, which is bad for B-tree indexes. v7 sorts by creation time and keeps index inserts mostly sequential.

 • 02